WE’RE BACK FOR 2018!!

 Guildford is a small settlement in Central Victoria, Australia, around 12km south of Castlemaine, and 25km north of Daylesford.
 The Guildford Banjo Jamboree was set up in 2004 to celebrate and highlight the banjo, its forms and its music.
 It is held on the weekend which corresponds to the third Friday in September each year.
 To find out more about the Jamboree, please click here (the About link on the menu bar).
 Other links will give you further information about the Jamboree and its program and facilities..

-Preparations are starting to crank up for the 2018 Guildford Banjo Jamboree.
+Preparations are well under way for the 2018 Guildford Banjo Jamboree.
 The 2017 Jamboree was again a fabulously enjoyable occasion.
 Numbers were down a little because of the flu epidemic, and due to the fact that it was not on the first weekend of the school holidays.
 No-one who was there really minded as the atmosphere was friendly, not too crowded, and joyful!
 And, as ever, the concerts, sessions, etc were top quality.
 Huge thanks to all the performers, workshop presenters, organisers, volunteers, local businesses and various other supporters.

 performer and workshop presenter applications open